 3 Credits Status: Open Save this Course View Saved Courses

 Continuation of AS.030.101 emphasizing chemical kinetics, chemical bonding.
 Topics: energy levels and wave functions for particle-in-a-box and hydrogen atom and approximate wave functions for molecules including introduction to hybrid orbitals.
-Note: Students taking this course and the laboratory 030.105-106 may not take any other course in the summer sessions at the same time, and should devote full time to these subjects.
+Note: Students taking this course and Laboratory 030.105-106 may not take any other course in the summer sessions at the same time and should devote their full time to these subjects.
 High school physics and calculus are strongly recommended as prerequisites.
 First and second terms must be taken in sequence.

 Prerequisite: AS.030.101 (Introductory Chemistry I).
 Students enrolled in AS.030.103 (Applied Chemical Equilibrium and Reactivity with Lab) may not enroll in or receive credit for AS.030.102.